 In 2005 the band issued another live album, Live in Tokyo 25th November 2005, a recording of Underworld's live performance at the Electraglide festival in Tokyo on 25 November 2005.
 There were apparently only 7000 copies of the album made.

-Oblivion With Bells, their fifth studio album was released in October 2007, the first in collaboration with Darren Price who joined the band in 2005.
+Oblivion with Bells, their fifth studio album was released in October 2007, the first with additional collaboration with Darren Price who joined the band's live setup in 2005.
 It spawned four singles: Crocodile, Boy, Boy, Boy, Beautiful Burnout, and Ring Road.

 On 13 May 2010, Underworld released a new single Scribble (Radio Edit), available for free download on their official site.
 This single was followed by a new album later that year, called Barking, which is still in the process of releasing singles, beginning with the aforementioned Scribble, Always Loved a Film and finally Diamond Jigsaw.
 Also released on a beatport remix contest was Bird 1 where amateur producers were able to put their take on Underworld's collaboration with Dubfire.
 As of 2011, the duo can also attach to their resumes soundtracking a live stage play.
 Frankenstein, produced and directed by Danny Boyle, starring both Johnny Lee Miller & Benedict Cumberbatch who are, on alternating nights, both Frankenstein, or the Creature.
 The Soundtrack is available through Underworld's Website.

 In April 2018, Underworld released a standalone single, Brilliant Yes That Would Be, an ambient piece with its accompanying video inspired by the Icelandic landscape and their first performance in Reykjavík since 1994.